Nosebleeds (Epistaxis)

 Where should you pinch a nosebleed?

-To stop your nose from pumping out with blood, you need to firmly pinch the soft part of your nose (also known as the alae).
+To stop your nose from bleeding, you need to firmly pinch the soft part of your nose (also known as the alae).
+This is just below the bony nasal bridge and above the nostrils.

 Make sure you remain in an upright position, tipping your head forward slightly to stop blood draining down your throat.
+If you get any blood in your mouth, simply spit it out.

 Book a consultation